Congratulations To Our Philanthropic Idol Winners!

 National Philanthropy Day®, Nov.
 15, celebrates the idea that everyone can be a philanthropist—young to old, individuals to organizations—and that our contributions are wonderfully unique, but all extraordinary.

-In addition to our video contest, AFP has its own Philanthropic Idols as well: the finalists in our National Philanthropy Day® awards program.
-These amazing individuals and organizations are changing the world.
-Learn about our 16 finalists below in the following categories (and come back later to see which of these finalists will be recognized at our National Philanthropy Day® event on Nov.
-15):
+In addition to our video contest, AFP has its own Philanthropic Idols as well: the recipients of our National Philanthropy Day® awards!
+These amazing individuals and organizations are changing the world, and we are honored to recognize them this National Philanthropy Day®.
+Learn about our six awardees below in the following categories:

 Princeton Carter, New Orleans, La.